-4.9.
-In view of the controls and monitoring arrangements in place, and the way in which any issues experienced during the Scheme year were handled, the Trustees believe that core financial transactions have been processed promptly and accurately.
+4.8.
+In view of the controls and monitoring arrangements in place, and the lack of any issues experienced during the Scheme year, the Trustees believe that core financial transactions have been processed promptly and accurately.

 5. Member-borne charges and transaction costs